tarunbhartiya7/nextjs-eslint-prettier-setup/README.md

-# Setup eslint, prettier, prepush in NextJS@14
+# Setup eslint, prettier, precommit with husky in NextJS@14